martinchristen/pyRT/CONTRIBUTING.md

 _I know there can be many speed improvements done by just using numpy or whatever cool external module you think of.
 As soon as the Pure-Python code is stable we can do that, but for now I really want no external dependencies._

-For examples Pillow is acceptable.
+For examples (in the example directory) Pillow, moviepy or other dependencies is acceptable if they are documented.

 ## Rendering Examples